 What model you pick will be up to personal preference.

-The Romaleo 2 seems to work better as a strict weightlifting shoe as it is heavier and sport a more stable design.
+The Romaleo 2 seems to work better as a strict weightlifting shoe, as it is heavier and sports a more stable design.
 The Romaleo 3 is still a great shoe for heavy lifting but is a lighter build than the Romaleo 2.

 This shoe is a high-performance product meant for serious weightlifters, or just about any athlete that wants a pair of damn great lifting shoes.

 What immediately catches your eye is the departure from the traditional bowling shoe look.
-The Leistung almost looks like a traditional pair of sneakers, apart from the prominent raised heel.
+The Leistung almost looks like a traditional pair of sneakers, apart from the prominently raised heel.

 Similar to the Inov-8 370, you've also got a micro-adjusting BOA lacing system which ensures a glove-like, secure fit.
 Furthermore, there is a high-dense TPU sole and heel, rubber outsole, and a rearfoot cradle which provide a perfect foothold and superior lockdown stability.

-At a whopping 480 grams it's quite a substantial shoe.
-While this adds one more element of stability it will hinder how easy you move around, making it less suited for workouts with more dynamic movement.
+At a whopping 480 grams, it's quite a substantial shoe.
+While this adds one more element of stability, it will hinder how easy you can move around, making it less suited for workouts with more dynamic movement.

 One of the unique aspects of this shoe is the heel height at 1" or 24.8 mm, a quarter inch more than the standard 0.75".

-You will either hate or love this.
-This raised heel is great for those with unfavourable squat mechanics, tall lifters and/or long femurs and/or poor ankle mobility.
+You will either love this or hate this.
+This raised heel is great for those with unfavorable squat mechanics, tall lifters, and/or those with long femurs and/or poor ankle mobility.